rhyslwells/Data-Archive/content/standardised/Isolated Forests.md

 >[!attention]
 > - Isolation Forest assumes that anomalies are few and distinct; it may perform poorly when anomalies are not easily distinguishable.
-> - The method is sensitive to the [[hyperparameter]] such as the number of trees and sample size.
+> - The method is sensitive to the [[Hyperparameter]] such as the number of trees and sample size.

 >[!Follow up questions]
 > - How does the isolation forest compare to density-based methods like [[DBSCAN]] in terms of detecting complex anomalies?